WalrusNetwork/markdown-content/other/rules/en.md

 `Note`: We explicitly state “first-instance” here to suggest that these are the consequences for a first-time cheating offense.
 Any repeat offenses (i.e. found cheating or with an advantage multiple times) will be dealt harsher punishments.

-`Note`: Modified Knockback is considered a Combat infraction.
+`Note`: Modified Knockback is considered an unfair advantage of Combat type.

 We've provided a friendly infographic for your convenience summarizing hack types below: